-Using standard HTTP error codes helps you avoid confusion when something goes wrong.
+Using standard HTTP error code helps you avoid confusion when something goes wrong.
 RESTful API maintainers will get the correct information so they can handle the problem.
 Among these standard HTTP errors are:

 - 400 Bad Request – client-side data input failed validation